 WHAT ARE COOKIES?

 Cookies are text files with small amounts of information which are downloaded to the browser you use on your device when you visit a website.
 They are widely used in order to make websites work or work in a better, more efficient way.
 Websites can read and write the files in a cookie, enabling them to recognize you and remember important information that will make your use of a website more convenient (for example, by remembering your username or password).
-We do this to understand your use of our Site, improve your user experience and enable personalized features and content, and optimize our advertisements and marketing.
+We do this to understand your use of our Services, improve your user experience, enable personalized features and content, and optimize our advertisements and marketing.

 - Cookies.
 Cookies are small data files stored on your browser or device.
 They may be served by the entity that operates the website you are visiting (“first-party cookies”) or by other companies (“third-party cookies”).
 For example, we partner with third-party analytics providers, like Google, which set cookies when you visit our websites.
 This helps us understand how you are using our Services so that we can improve them.